-Assisting Executors And Fiduciaries To Fulfill Their Duties
+Helping Executors And Fiduciaries To Fulfill Their Duties

 Being an executor or administrator of an estate or a trustee is a serious responsibility.
 You are required to administer estates and trusts accurately and in good faith in accordance with the terms of the documents and New York law.
-If you need legal assistance performing these duties, I can help.
+If you need legal assistance in performing these duties, we can help.

 What Are Your Fiduciary Duties?